 The Express Bridge Loans (EBL) Pilot Program allows SBA Express Lenders to provide expedited financing up to $25,000 for 7 years.

 One of the more anticipated elements of phase 3 of the CARES Act allows for 8 weeks of cash flow assistance, structured as a forgiveable loan.
 See fact sheet above for how to apply for assistance through a local lender.
+Effective Friday, April 10, independent contractors and sole proprietors are eligible for up to $10,000 in funding from the PPP.
+If you receive a 1099 or own a business with no W-2 employees, you are eligible to apply.

 US Treasury Employee Retention Tax Credit: INFO HERE